-Our corporate governance guidelines provide that the nominating and corporate governance committee shall periodically assess the board of directors' leadership structure, including whether the offices of chief executive officer and chair of the board of directors should be separate.
+Our corporate governance guidelines provide that the nominating and corporate governance committee shall periodically assess the board of directors' leadership structure, including whether the offices of chief executive officer and chairman of the board of directors should be separate.
 Our guidelines provide the board of directors with flexibility to determine whether the two roles should be combined or separated based upon our needs and the board of directors' assessment of its leadership from time to time.
-We do not currently have a lead independent director because the chair of our board of directors is independent within the meaning of the Nasdaq listing rules.
+We do not currently have a lead independent director because the chairman of our board of directors is independent within the meaning of the Nasdaq listing rules.

-We currently separate the roles of chief executive officer and chair of the board of directors.
-Our president and chief executive officer is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while the chair of our board of directors presides over meetings of the board of directors, including executive sessions of the board of directors, and performs oversight responsibilities.
+We currently separate the roles of chief executive officer and chairman of the board of directors.
+Our president and chief executive officer is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while the chairman of our board of directors presides over meetings of the board of directors, including executive sessions of the board of directors, and performs oversight responsibilities.
 Separating the duties of the chair from the duties of the chief executive officer allows our chief executive officer to focus on our day-to-day business, while allowing the chair to lead the board of directors in its fundamental role of providing advice to and independent oversight of management.
 Specifically, our chair runs meetings of our independent directors, facilitates communications between management and the board of directors and assists with other corporate governance matters.
-Our board of directors in setting agendas and establishing priorities and procedures for the work of our board of directors.
+Our board of directors believes that this structure ensures a greater role for the independent directors in the oversight of our company and active participation of the independent directors in setting agendas and establishing priorities and procedures for the work of our board of directors.
 Our board of directors believes its administration of its risk oversight function has not affected its leadership structure.
 Our board of directors believes that we have an appropriate leadership structure for us at this time which demonstrates our commitment to good corporate governance.
-Although the roles of chair and chief executive officer are currently separate, our nominating and corporate governance committee and board of directors.
+Although the roles of chair and chief executive officer are currently separate, our nominating and corporate governance committee and board of directors believe it is appropriate for our chief executive officer to serve as a member of our board of directors.